The Ultimate Jordan Travel Guide

 The concerns deepen not only because Jordan is a part of the middle east.
 But perhaps because it shares its borders with Saudi Arabia, Syria, and Egypt – basically some of the most controversial countries of our times.
 Yet again, there is no place you could call the safest.
 May it be the sudden shootings in broad daylight in the USA, terrorist attacks in Europe, Molestation and Rape in Asia.
 Terror is everywhere, the least you can do is be careful of your surroundings while travelling, just as you are otherwise.

 What are the visa requirements for travelling to Jordan?
 Should I buy the Jordan travel pass?

 Indian passport holders can let out a sigh of relief here, they can obtain a Jordan tourist visa on arrival.
 Jordan visa on arrival is valid for 14 days and costs JD 40, it is free of charge if you have a valid Jordan pass.

 You can also obtain a visa from the embassy in India, this visa is also valid for 14 days and will cost of JD 124.
 It will take about 4-7 days to process your visa.

 To find out the details of obtaining a Jordan tourist visa, read my full blog.

-When is the best time to go to Jordan?
+What is the best time to visit Jordan?

 I visited Jordan in February, which is regarded as the low season.
 The great thing is all the activities are functional, and a few art festivals take place around the same time, so you don’t miss out on any experience.
 The weather is chilly, especially in the desert, more on this below.